Caroline Thompson: Career

-Her other works include Snow White: The Fairest of Them All for Hallmark, starring Miranda Richardson and Kristin Kreuk, The Secret Garden, Buddy, Black Beauty, Homeward Bound: The Incredible Journey, and The Addams Family.
+Her other works include Snow White: The Fairest of Them All, The Secret Garden, Buddy, Black Beauty, Homeward Bound: The Incredible Journey, and The Addams Family.
 Though she is best known for having written the screenplays for Edward Scissorhands and The Nightmare Before Christmas, she has had more than a dozen movies made, including City of Ember and The Addams Family.

 From the above, she directed Black Beauty (1994) as her directorial debut, followed by Snow White in 2001 for TV and Buddy.
 She was the producer for Snow White and the associate producer for The Secret Garden and Edward Scissorhands.

 Her screenplay for Wicked Lovely, intended to be directed by Mary Harron, was in turnaround in 2011.

 Thompson was the first woman to be presented with the Distinguished Screenwriter Award at the 2011 Austin Film Festival.